avr-rust/book.avr-rust.com/src/005-add-avr-support-to-crate.md

 Like many embedded targets, the standard library is not supported and so it must be opted out of.

+## [Step 3.
+Creating an executable entry point with `#[no_main]`](./005.3-creating-an-executable-entry-point.md)

+As we are using the device-specific startup runtime libraries for C/C++ under AVR-GCC, we must bypass Rust's usual handling of the main function so that the main function is correctly picked up by the GCC startup libraries.

 ## Step N. - More documentation is on its way.
 In the meantime, [avr-rust/blink](https://github.com/avr-rust/blink/) serves as a reference implementation